BingleyPro/manhunt-chaos/wiki/homepage.md

 # Manhunt Chaos Wiki

-> **Note:** Manhunt Chaos is still in early development, so submit a issue through the GitHub repo for any questions, or check the Technical Documentation.
+> **Note:** Manhunt Chaos is still in early development, so use the discussions feature through the GitHub repo for any questions, or check the Technical Documentation.